5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 # Lenovo ThinkPad T530 Hackintosh OpenCore (DSTD-less)

-## IMPORTANT: DON'T UPDATE OpenCore to 0.6.7 Release Build!

-Something was changed in the code which results in a KernelPanic.
-I don't know the exact source of the issue but it seems to be related to VoodooPS2.
-So don't update OpenCore, otherwise your system won't boot

 ## Description

 This Repo contains an EFI Folder with configs for running macOS Catalina and Big Sur with either a patched DSDT or DSDT-less on a Lenovo T530 Laptop using OpenCore (currently version 0.6.5).